 - Jerk Ass: McDougal.

-- Kill It with Fire: In the end when The Monster is occupied with throwing stuff at escaping Wilbur and Chick, Steven sets the pier on fire with gasoline, thus burning the monster.
+- Kill It with Fire: In the end when Frankenstein's Monster is occupied with throwing stuff at escaping Wilbur and Chick, Stevens sets the pier on fire with gasoline, thus burning the Monster.

 - Mad Scientist: Sandra Mornay is both this and a Hot Scientist.